KhaledEemam/Churn-Prediction/README.md

 # Dataset
 The dataset used in this project is available in the Kaggle and contains nineteen columns that indicate the characteristicsof the clients of a fictional telecommunications corporation.
-The Churn column indicates whether the customer departed within the last monthor not.
+The Churn column indicates whether the customer departed within the last month or not.